WallarooLabs/blog.wallaroolabs.com/content/post/checkpointing.md

 <img src=/images/post/checkpointing/RD07.png width="350">

-This is a consistent global state because there is no message receipt behind the recovery line that lacks a corresponding message send.
+This diagram illustrates a consistent global state because there is no message receipt behind the recovery line that lacks a corresponding message send.
 However, in this case, we have a message send behind the line that lacks a corresponding receipt.
 In practice, this means message loss.
 When we recover to SB3 on node B, it will not send its message again (assuming we have not devised a way to deal with this kind of scenario).
 This means node A will never receive the message, since we rolled it back to SA2, which does not reflect that message receipt.
 Ensuring a consistent recovery line is part of a successful strategy for handling failure, but we must also address the possibility of message loss.

 So how do we deal with the kind of timing problems described above?
 Perhaps the most straightforward way is to stop the world before attempting a global snapshot.
 If we could stop all activity in the system and only then tell every node to snapshot, we should be able to get a consistent snapshot across nodes.
 When nothing is happening in the system, the order in which different nodes receive a snapshot command shouldn’t matter (as long as they all receive it before processing restarts).
 We can illustrate this strategy as follows: